src-d/blog/content/post/lapjv.md

 to the magnitudal one.

 ![EMD](/post/lapjv/histogram.png)
-<p align="center">Earth Mover's Distance is better than euclidean for histogram comparison.</p>
+<p align="center">Earth Mover's Distance is better than Euclidean distance for histogram comparison.</p>

 If we replace "supplies" and "demands" with "words", we get [Word Mover's Distance](http://jmlr.org/proceedings/papers/v37/kusnerb15.pdf),